 #3: Take Time to Pack Right

-Packing and wrapping furniture properly is the secret to make sure everything is protected for the long journey.
+Packing and wrapping furniture properly is the secret to making sure everything is protected for the long journey.

-Invest on bubble wrap, plastic wrap, masking tape and other high-quality packing materials and your furniture will make it to its destination in one piece and no scratches.
+Invest in bubble wrap, plastic wrap, masking tape, and other high-quality packing materials, and your furniture will make it to its destination in one piece and with no scratches.